 Coastlines naturally erode over time causing them to retreat inland, and climate change is causing sea level rise and larger, more frequent storm surges.
 This all increases the risk of coastal flooding which affects coastal communities and infrastructure.
 Coastal flood management techniques include hard defences such as sea walls, and soft defences such as dune planting and managed realignment.

-For further information on coastal flooding and management, visit our Coastal Flooding Toolkit here.
+For further information on coastal flooding and management, visit our Coastal page here.
 To find out more about the North West & North Wales Coastal Group and how coastal flooding and erosion is being managed across the north west, visit our North West Coastline page here.